GoogleCloudPlatform/chaos-engineering/chaostoolkit-examples/l7ilb-urlmap-fault-injection/README.md

 |`terraform.tfvars.template`| Defines the variables for Terraform infrastructure deployment. `setup.sh` uses this file to generate custom values for any Terraform variable(s) `terraform.tfvars` file.|
 |`variables.tf`             | For the declaration of variables, name, type, description, default values and additional meta data.|

-# PreRequisites
+# Manual Steps ( if not following above mentioned steps)
 1. Make sure that you have Google CLI and Terraform installed.
 2. Login to GCP project using `gcloud auth login` on the terminal to execute terraform resources and set the project.
 3. Clone the repository to your system and cd into `chaostoolkit-examples/l7ilb-urlmap-fault-injection/app/scripts` directory.
-4. The GCP user to run the experiment should have the permissions to impersonate the terraform service account used to create the resources.
+4. The GCP user to run the experiment should have the permissions to impersonate the terraform service account used to create the resources and to access the compute vm.
 ```
     Service Account Token Creator
     Service Account User
-    Servie Uasge Admin
+    Service Uasge Admin
+    IAP-secured Tunnel User
 ```
 5. The following IAM permissions are required on the terraform service account to create the GCP infra resources required for this experiment, , run [createSA.sh](scripts/createSA.sh) once to create them.
 If new roles are identifed for the SA, please modify the scripts and run it again.